Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

 The suggested regression model (\ref{eq:R_fit}) accurately reproduces the data on the test dataset, demonstrating high precision with relative errors $\leq 3.81\%$.
 Therefore, its consistent performance across a broad range of EoSs highlights its robustness and reinforces its EoS-independence.
 In addition, it is worth emphasizing that only $0.15\%$ of the test data exhibit relative deviations $>1\%$, with the associated error variance showing no systematic pattern across the $(\bar{M}, \chi, \bar{Q}, \bar{S}_3)$ parameter space.
 A closer analysis of the error distribution across different EoS categories reveals that the hadronic class exhibits the largest maximum relative deviation.
 More specifically, the largest fractional deviation of the model is associated with the {\it TW99} EoS.
 In contrast, the hyperonic and hybrid categories show notably smaller maximum errors, approximately $3.45\%$ (EoS {\it OPGR(DDH$\delta$Y4)}) and $1.62\%$ (EoS {\it DS(CMF)-1 Hybr}), respectively (see e.g., Appendix \ref{app:model_characteristics} for the associated violin plots).

-Above all, the suggested regression model serves as an invaluable tool for fitting functions that aim to infer the NS surface \cite{silva2021surface, morsink2007oblate, papi_vard_surface}, with direct applications to current observatories like NICER telescope \cite{gendreau2012neutron, arzoumanian2014neutron, gendreau2017searching} and future missions like the enhanced X-ray Timing and Polarimetry (eXTP) \cite{zhang2019enhanced}, and the Spectroscopic Time-Resolving Observatory for Broadband Energy X-rays (STROBE-X) \cite{ray2018strobe,ray2019strobe}.
+Above all, the suggested regression model serves as an invaluable tool for fitting functions that aim to infer the NS surface \cite{silva2021surface, morsink2007oblate, papi_vard_surface}, where $R_{\mathrm{eq}}$ serves as an input parameter, with direct applications to current observatories like NICER telescope \cite{gendreau2012neutron, arzoumanian2014neutron, gendreau2017searching} and future missions like the enhanced X-ray Timing and Polarimetry (eXTP) \cite{zhang2019enhanced}, and the Spectroscopic Time-Resolving Observatory for Broadband Energy X-rays (STROBE-X) \cite{ray2018strobe,ray2019strobe}.
 These forthcoming missions are expected to surpass the current capabilities of NICER in enhancing the precision of parameter estimation for NS radii.

 Finally, for each NS configuration in the test subset $X_1$, we analyze the individual contribution of each parameter to the model's prediction.
-As illustrated in Fig. \ref{fig:R_shap_figs} (top panel), each feature can exert either a positive or negative influence on the model’s output $\mathbb{E}_X (\hat{\bar{\mathcal{R}}}_{\theta^\star})$, thus leading the final inferences to accurate predictions.
+As illustrated in Fig. \ref{fig:R_shap_figs} (top panel), each feature can exert either a positive or negative influence on the model’s expected value $\mathbb{E}_X (\hat{\bar{\mathcal{R}}}_{\theta^\star})$.
 The highest (lowest) values of the parameters $\bar{M}, \chi, \bar{Q},\bar{S}_3$ have a positive (negative) SHAP contribution.